ktarun73/ecommerce-website/README.md

 - The project is set up using VS Code and Git is used for version control.
 - Both frontend and backend projects are initalized
 - Backend Project is connected to mongodb atlas
+- I have added a category schema for products